We are living beings that require fuel our body recognises as food, so yes, consuming living foods will ensure we maintain life in our body.

 Although my fasts resulted in significant improvements in my digestion, I had many years of taking antacids which had lowered my digestive enzymes and made it really difficult for my body to digest raw foods - in Chinese medicine and Ayurveda they call it low digestive fire or Qi.
 What I’ve found works the best for my body is a combination of cooked and easy to digest raw foods.

-Two of my favourite ways to add the living are sprouts and fresh herbs.
-If you want to know more about the benefits of Sprouts, please check out my blog ………
+Two of my favourite ways to add the living are sprouts and fresh herbs, in this article I will focus on fresh herbs.

 How many of you have herbs growing in the garden or in a pot that you never use?
 What if you could add a handful to every meal?